 The second, and centralising, element of the Eclosion series, this piece represents the emergence of life.
 The form of the vessel is feminine and pregnant, though not stylised nor perfected.
 The piece captures both the beauty as life evolves within, and the strange beauty in the depleted form as it gives over its vitality.

-ECLOSION is an installation exploring the notion of Transfiguration as a single organic entity evolving through its life-cycle.
+ECLOSION was an installation exploring the notion of Transfiguration as a single organic entity evolving through its life-cycle.

-At its core are three vessels hand-carved from the same oak tree expressing, through a single form, the stages of fertility, pregnancy and rebirth.
-The vessels are grouped with ancillary objects which further illustrate the narrative stages.
+At its core were three vessels hand-carved from the same oak tree expressing, through a single form, the stages of fertility, pregnancy and rebirth.
+The vessels were grouped with ancillary objects which further illustrated the narrative stages.

 Parkes celebrates that which makes his material of choice so powerful, its richness of grain and markings that would not exist without its own complex organic life cycle.